acowley/MetaPragma/README.md

 You can include other `LANGUAGE` pragmas on other lines at the top of the file.

+## Extensibility

+If you want to define your own meta-pragmas, create a directory `$HOME/.metapragma` and place within it plain text files with one `LANGUAGE` pragma per line.
+You can then refer to this meta-pragma by the name of the file (any file extension will be dropped).

 ## Why?

 To reduce boilerplate.
 This saves a small amount of time, and reduces